awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 #### CorsConfiguration<a name="asff-resourcedetails-awsapigatewayv2api-corsconfiguration"></a>

 The `CorsConfiguration` object contains the cross\-origin resource sharing \(CORS\) configuration for the API\.
-CORS is only supported for HTTP APIs\.
+CORS is only supported for HTTP API calls\.

 `CorsConfiguration` can have the following attributes\.